 Note: Please be advised that no employment-related matters are covered by the MetLife Legal Plan.

-Under the MetLife Legal Plan, participating employees and their eligible OnePlus dependents are provided with telephone and office consultations for an unlimited number of covered legal matters, and all covered matters are 100% paid for by the plan.
+Under the MetLife Legal Plan, participating team members and their eligible OnePlus dependents are provided with telephone and office consultations for an unlimited number of covered legal matters, and all covered matters are 100% paid for by the plan.
 MetLife has an extensive network of pre-qualified attorneys, allowing participants in the MetLife Legal Plan to choose from over 9,000 attorneys across the country.

 The cost of the MetLife Legal Plan is fully paid for by you, if you elect to participate.
 The cost is $7.62 per bi-weekly pay period ($16.50 per month) and is automatically deducted from your paycheck on an after-tax basis.